FiloSottile/gvt/README.md

   * No need for your users and occasional contributors to install **or even know about** gvt!
-    Packages whose dependencies are vendored with `gvt` are `go build`-able and `go get`-able out of the box by Go 1.5 with `GO15VENDOREXPERIMENT=1` set.
+    Packages whose dependencies are vendored with `gvt` are `go build`-able and `go get`-able out of the box by Go 1.6+, or Go 1.5 with `GO15VENDOREXPERIMENT=1` set.

-*Note that projects must live within the GOPATH tree in order to be go buildable with the GO15VENDOREXPERIMENT flag.*
+*Note that projects must live within the GOPATH tree in order to be `go build`-able with native vendoring.*

-If you use and like (or dislike!) `gvt`, it would definitely make my day better if you dropped a line at `gvt -at- filippo.io` :)

 ## Installation

 With a [correctly configured](https://golang.org/doc/code.html#GOPATH) Go installation:

 ```
-GO15VENDOREXPERIMENT=1 go get -u github.com/FiloSottile/gvt
+go get -u github.com/FiloSottile/gvt
 ```

 ## Usage